gagle/Node-Grace/README.md

 <a name="dom"></a>
 __Grace#dom()__
 Returns the domain used internally that is listenig for errors.
-Useful when you want to use [Domain#intercept()](https://github.com/joyent/node/blob/master/doc/api/domain.markdown#domaininterceptcallback) to redirect errors to the internal domain.
+Useful when you want to use [Domain#intercept()](https://github.com/joyent/node/blob/master/doc/api/domain.markdown#domaininterceptcallback) or [Domain#bind()](https://github.com/joyent/node/blob/master/doc/api/domain.markdown#domainbindcallback) to redirect errors to the internal domain.

 <a name="shutdown"></a>
 __Grace#shutdown(callback)__